We must rethink how we teach Students

 Possibilities

-The possibilities are endless, the students can learn new languages free of charge, they can find openly accessible resources to learn about any topic they are interested in.
-Learn new skills, and even get a job in most of the cases without a degree or formal educational background, because they know how to use the tools or they have the necessary knowledge to do the job.
+The possibilities are endless, the students can learn new languages free of charge (eg.: Duolingo), they can find openly accessible resources to learn about any topic they are interested in.
+Learn new skills, and even get a job in most of the cases without any degree or formal educational background, because they know how to use the tools or they have the necessary knowledge to be able to do the job.
 Work from anywhere in the world, and collaborate with people from different cultures and backgrounds.
 Do the shopping, banking, and access the government services which are available online.
 I think we can agree that the internet is a powerful tool, and it can be used for good, so much more than just social media and entertainment.

 Challenges

-Like I mentioned before, the internet is not a safe place, there are many risks and challenges that the students should be aware of.
+The internet is not a safe place, there are many risks and challenges that the students should be aware of.
 Cyberbullying, online predators, identity theft, and scams are just a few examples of the challenges they may face.
 They should learn how to protect themselves, how to report any suspicious activity, and how to stay safe online.
-What ecological footprint they are leaving behind, and how to be responsible digital citizens.
+What ecological footprint they are leaving behind, and how to be a responsible digital citizens.

 Solution(s)

-We have to change the educational system, and we have to do it fast.
+First solution which comes to my mind is education.
+We have to change the current educational system, and we have to do it fast.
 Each stundent which finishes the school without the proper knowledge and skills is a lost opportunity for the society.
+I strongly believe that we adult people have the responsibility to prepare the next generation for the future.

 Each and every educational institution should rethink their curriculum, and focus more on hands-on experience, practical knowledge, and real-world applications.
-The students should be taught how to use the tools and technologies that are relevant in today's world, and how to apply their knowledge in real-life situations.
+First of all, we have to teach them the foundamentals of how the internet and digital technologies work.
+Next step: the students should be taught how to use the tools and technologies that are relevant in today's world, and how to apply their knowledge in real-life situations. (eg.: AI tools)

-IT classes should not be boring anymore, I still remember that most of the class was so bored with the Microsoft Word and Excel lessons, that they were not paying attention at all.
-Even the few classmates who were interested in the classroom dominantly were boys, but the technology should not be narrowed down to a specific audience.
-Nowadays everybody is using digital technologies this or that way.
+The IT classes should not be boring anymore.
+I still remember when I was in school, that most of the class was so bored with the Microsoft Word and Excel lessons, they did not even payed attention.
+The few of my classmates who were interested, were dominantly boys, but the technology should not be narrowed down to a specific audience.
+Nowadays everybody is using somekind of digital technology.
 Newborn babies seeing their parents using smart gadgets, and they immediately catch up how to use them.

 Let me tell you a personal experience:

-One of my nephew was so little that he could not even speak, but he was able to unlock his mother's smartphone and play games on it and watch cartoons on YouTube.
-He did not know how to read, but he was able to navigate through the applications and find what he was looking for.
-For minute, let us not focus and talk about parenting, instead the fact that he was able to do it without any help or guidance.
-He learned it by himself, that is crazy, right?
+One of my nephew was so little that he could not even speak or read, but he was able to unlock his mother's smartphone and play games on it and watch cartoons on YouTube.
+He was able to navigate through the applications and find what he was looking for so easily, like he was born with it.
+For minute, lets not focus on about parenting, instead the fact that he was able to do it, without any help or guidance.
+He learned it by himself.
+That is crazy, right?
 Immediately, I was thinking that ho-ho, we have to hurry and think twice how we teach our students and children.

-Of course, I was blaming the educational system in the previous article and in this one, but we have to take responsibility as well as parents and guardians.
-Kids should not access these tools or specifically the internet without any supervision, guidance or proper education.
-Because most of the adults are left behind as well, we have to quickly catch up the educational system and break the cycle to be aware and responsible.
+I am blaming the educational system, but we have to take responsibility as well as adults, parents and guardians.
+Children should not access tools or the internet without any supervision, guidance or proper education.
+Most of the adults were left behind ages ago with digital technologies, so we have to quickly catch up the educational system and break the cycle to be aware and responsible.

 If you are working in any educational institution and have the power to change the curriculum, please contact me or OMISAI to discuss how we can help you to implement these changes.
-It is free of charge, and we are happy to help you to prepare the students for the future with an absolutely bottom of heart collaboration.
+It is free of charge, and we are happy to help you to prepare the students for the future.

 At OMISAI, we are committed to making a difference in the digital space, and we believe that education is the key to a better future.
 We are here to support businesses, organizations, institutions, and individuals in their journey to embrace the digital world and make the most of it.